-Oh, hell, not now Verna Mae.
-I got me a judge tryin' to do to me what yer boyfriend be trying to do to you
+Not now Verna Mae.
+First snow now a thunder storm.
+And I got me a judge tryin' to do to me what yer boyfriend be trying to do to you

-Will, he's says its real urgent
+(OFF) Will, he's says its real urgent

 Sheriff picks up the phone